 Now that I’m in grad school, writing blog posts that everyone can relate to has become a challenge.
 Currently, I’m going through the process of peer review for a scientific paper about my research and findings from the past year.
 Outside of science, one would typically propose an idea for a piece to an editor first.
 The editor accepts or denies the idea, the writer writes the piece, and the editing team goes through the finished piece for errors.
 In science things are backwards.

 You start by writing the piece.
 Sometimes you write an abstract and the editor of the journal will accept or deny the original idea, but it is not a guarantee they will like your finished piece.
 Writing the piece takes a while, but similar to writing other kinds of literature you get faster over time.
 My piece went through the eyes of my 4 co-authors before send-off.
 Two of them did heavy editing and the others gave their ‘OKs’.
-I submitted the paper in late June and received a detailed NINE PAGE review ten days later.
+I submitted the paper in late June and received a detailed NINE PAGE review a month and ten days later.
 It was a faster turnaround than I expected.
 I was then instructed to respond to the comments made by the two anonymous peer reviewers and make all necessary edits within 35 days.

 Thirty-five days sounded like a ton of time at first, but as the deadline draws nearer I’m rushing to get things done.
 I decided to re-run my data through software that fills in missing data.
 That means I need to re-print all of my plots on TOP of adding in new analyses that the reviewers requested.